E.M.A.S.

-E.M.A.S, (i.e. "gold", but also as a stylism for "Edaran Muzik Aspirasi Semasa"), is the tenth studio album from Malaysian pop singer-songwriter Siti Nurhaliza.
+E.M.A.S, (i.e. "gold", but also as a stylism for "Edaran Muzik Aspirasi Semasa"), is the ninth studio album from Malaysian pop singer-songwriter Siti Nurhaliza.
 The album was released on 3 March 2003 in Malaysia, Singapore and Brunei and at a later time in Indonesia.
 This album also includes a mini-VCD that features a video message from Siti and 2 video clips of "Bukan Cinta Biasa" and "Ku Milikmu".

 Another notable singles include "Debaran Cinta" & "Sebenar Cinta".
 E.M.A.S has been the most successful album in Siti's career as a singer.
 The album has sold over 300,000 copies in Indonesia.
 The album received quite a number of prestigious awards.

 In addition to Siti's career, she wrote the lyrics for five songs on the album.

 The album has been nominated for the Best Album Cover, won Best Vocal Performance in an Album (Female), Best Musical Arrangement in a Song ("Bukan Cinta Biasa"), Best Pop Album and Best Album at the Anugerah Industri Muzik in 2004.